hly189/devops_quiz/3_config_mgmt/README.txt

 # and makes sure the ntpd process is running.
 #
 # Bonus make sure the policy works on more than just Ubuntu 14.04

+# If you want to test Vagrant.
+Please run

+# - vagrant up
+# 0 ansible-playboook ntp.yml